hfboyce/my-website/content/authors/admin/_index.md

 role = "Data Scientist and Educator"

 # Short bio (displayed in user profile at end of posts)
-bio = "I like to discover, display and communicate impactful insights from data making sure that transparency is clear and easy to understand for the respective audience."
+bio = "I like to discover, display and communicate impactful insights from data, making sure they are transparent, clear and easy to understand for the respective audience."

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = ""